jamulussoftware/jamuluswebsite/wiki/en/en-Onboarding.md

 Fill in at least "Alias/Name" to set your name and close the window.

 ### 2. Connecting to a server
-Click on "Connect" in the Jamulus main window, select a genre from the list in the top left, select a server, and click on "Connect".
-Now you should be connected to the server.
+Now you are set up, you can use the "Connect" button in the Jamulus main window to join a server.
+A window will now open in which you can find servers grouped by genre.
+To select another genre, select one from the list in the top left.
+After having selected a genre and a server join a server by clicking on "Connect".
 If you have problems here, they are most likely due to wrongly configured audio gear or network issues.
 Have a look at the [Troubleshooting page](Client-Troubleshooting).
 ### The first Jam
 Congrats!
 You can now start jamming with Jamulus.
-The sliders you see on the right work as a mixing desk: everything you change here will change what you hear.
-If you move a slider down, this user will be quieter, if you move it up, this user will be louder for you.
-Everything else like "PAN", "SOLO", "GRP", ... are advanced options.
-You can try them of course!
+The sliders you see on the right are your own personal mix.
+Everything you change here will change what you hear, but won't affect others.
+If you move a slider down, that user will be quieter, if you move it up, that user will be louder for you.

 ![Jamulus main mixer connected](https://user-images.githubusercontent.com/20726856/100801241-01e43000-3428-11eb-8d61-e03b5e648971.png)

-If you don't want others to hear your audio, click on "Mute Myself" (left to the mixing board) which will stop your audio from being sent to other musicians.
+If you don't want others to hear your audio, click on "Mute Myself" (left to your personal mix) which will stop your audio from being sent to other musicians.

-While we're already here: "Settings" opens – of course – the settings window with all the audio settings, and "Chat" the chat window.
+While we're already here: "Settings" opens – of course – the settings window with all the audio settings.

 More information about using Jamulus can be found in the [Software Manual](Software-Manual).